jundalisay/spblist/content/en/research/kepler/harmony/book-5/chapter-09c.md

 It had to have more diapasons than two because since the lesser tetrahedric harmony must necessarily be the greatest of all the smaller harmonies in the other figures (inasmuch as the proportion of the tetrahedric spheres is the greatest of all those of the figures), the greater tetrahedric harmony also should have exceeded the greater harmonies of the others in its number of diapasons.

-Last, the threefold nature of the intervals in diapasons has kinship with the triangular type of the tetrahedron, and has a certain perfection in accordance with the universal perfection of the Trinity, since the eightfold also, its term, is the first of the cubic numbers, which are perfect in quantity, that is to say of three dimensions.
+Last, the threefold nature of the intervals in diapasons has kinship with the triangular type of the tetrahedron.
+It has a certain perfection in accordance with the universal perfection of the Trinity, since the eightfold also, its term, is the first of the cubic numbers, which are perfect in quantity, that is to say of three dimensions.

 II.
 To 1:4, or 6:24, the neighboring harmonies are 5:24, in fact the greater, and the lesser 6:20 or 3'-10.